belle2/basf2/online_book/basf2/roe.rst

 particles from the partner B-meson and in case of charm and tau analysis, it has the partner charm and tau-lepton, respectively.

-However, the ROE contains not only the partner particle, but also all other particles, like hadron split-off particles, :math:`\delta`-rays, unused radiative photons, beam-induced background particles or products of kaon or pion decays.
-Thus, it is important to clean up the ROE particles to get the best possible use of it.

 .. admonition:: Exercise
      :class: exercise stacked